The College of Engineering at the University of Massachusetts Dartmouth consists of six departments:

 Faculty of the College of Engineering are involved in state-of-the-art research sponsored by national agencies and industry.
 Annual research expenditures in the College of Engineering is about $3 million.
 World-class research is conducted in areas such as biomaterials, sustainability engineering, intelligent systems, marine technologies, wireless networks and communication, biomedical/healthcare engineering, biomimetic and composite materials, and computational physics.

 The College of Engineering has developed an innovative program referred to as IMPULSE (Integrated Math, Physics, Undergraduate Laboratory, Science and Engineering).
 In this program freshman students work in groups in special studio type classrooms with state-of-the-art software and computers.
 Engineering, math, and physics professors teach these classes as a team.
 The students learn to recognize the connections among different disciplines, and to evaluate situations from differing perspectives.

 The College of Engineering Cooperative Education and Internship program allows engineering students to gain valuable experience while earning money.
 Participants in this program work at highly-regarded companies, such as Titleist, EMC, and Lockheed Martin Sippican.
-Additional experiential learning opportunities are provided to our undergraduate students through internships at our ATMC (Advanced Technology and Manufacturing Center) facility.
+Additional experiential learning opportunities are provided to our undergraduate students through internships at our Center for Innovation & Entrepreneurship (formerly ATMC) facility.
 Student interns are employed part time while attending their classes and usually work in teams on projects for client companies.
 Through this experience they not only help the industry with implementation of advanced technologies but also gain professional experience as a skilled engineer before they graduate.

 U.S News and World Report ranks UMass Dartmouth's College of Engineering: